korniichuk/rk/README.rst

 rk 0.2
 ------

+* **uninstall all jupyter kernels from kernels location with a "uninstall-all" subcommand.**
 * **uninstall remote jupyter kernel/kernels with a "uninstall" subcommand.**
 * **install remote jupyter kernel/kernels with a "install" subcommand.**
 * **install all remote jupyter kernels from kernels dict with a "install-all" subcommand.**